 Bax (recital and master class only)

-Pianist Alessio Bax is praised for creating a ravishing listening experience with his lyrical playing, insightful interpretations and dazzling facility.
-His playing quivers with an almost hypnotic intensity, says Gramophone magazine, leading to an out-of-body experience (Dallas Morning News).
-First prize winner at the Leeds and Hamamatsu international piano competitions and a 2009 Avery Fisher Career Grant recipient, he has appeared as soloist with over 90 orchestras, including the London and Royal Philharmonic orchestras, Dallas and Houston symphonies, NHK Symphony in Japan, St. Petersburg Philharmonic with Yuri Temirkanov, and the City of Birmingham Symphony Orchestra with Sir Simon Rattle.
+Pianist Alessio Bax is praised for creating "a ravishing listening experience" with his lyrical playing, insightful interpretations, and dazzling facility.
+First Prize winner at the Leeds and Hamamatsu international piano competitions - and a 2009 Avery Fisher Career Grant recipient - he has appeared as soloist with over 100 orchestras, including the London and Royal Philharmonic orchestras, the Dallas and Houston symphonies, the NHK Symphony in Japan, the St. Petersburg Philharmonic with Yuri Temirkanov, and the City of Birmingham Symphony Orchestra with Sir Simon Rattle.

 acclaimed Russian pianist Yuri Didenko has performed recitals and with

 orchestras in the best concert halls of Moscow, including Great Hall of

 Moscow Conservatory and Moscow International House of Music, cities of

 the former Soviet Union and abroad: USA, Japan, Great Britain, Germany,

 Belgium, Italy, Sweden, Norway, Poland, Greece, Malta, Chile, China, countries